GerHobbelt/tesstrain/README.md

 To override the default path name requirements, just set the respective variables in the above list:

-    make training MODEL_NAME=name-of-the-resulting-model DATA_DIR=/data GROUND_TRUTH_DIR=/data/GT
+f you want to use shell variables to override the make variables (for example because

-If you want to use shell variables to override the make variables (for example because you are running tesstrain from a script or other makefile), then you can use the `-e` flag:
+you are running tesstrain from a script or other makefile), then you can use the `-e` flag:

     MODEL_NAME=name-of-the-resulting-model DATA_DIR=/data GROUND_TRUTH_DIR=/data/GT make -e training